 You will hear about the 10 engineering degree programs during your ENGR 1020 class.
 You will also take a test that can be used to match your individual interests with your choice of engineering.
 Your academic advisor will help.
-You may also use the resources at the Michelin Career Center (MCC) to explore the various types of engineering.
+You may also use the resources at the Center for Career and Professional Development to explore the various types of engineering.

 What is General Engineering?